 Service data flow template: The set of service data flow filters in a PCC Rule or an application identifier in a PCC rule referring to an application detection filter in the SMF or in the UPF, required for defining a service data flow.

 Service identifier: An identifier for a service.
 The service identifier provides the most detailed identification, specified for flow based charging, of a service data flow.
 A concrete instance of a service may be identified if additional AF information is available (further details to be found in clause 6.3.1).

+For the purposes of the present document, the following terms and definitions given in 3GPP TS 23.501 [2], subclause 3.1 apply:

+Onboarding Standalone Non-Public Network

 * * * * Next Change * * * *